beejjorgensen/bgc/src/bgc_part_0500_arrays.md

 ## Getting the Length of an Array

 You can't...ish.
-C doesn't record this information.
+C doesn't record this information^[Since arrays are just pointers to the first element of the array under the hood, there's no additional information recording the length.].
 You have to manage it separately in another variable.

 When I say "can't", I actually mean there are some circumstances when you _can_.
 There is a trick to get the number of elements in an array in the scope in which an array is declared.
-But, generally speaking, this won't work the way you want if you pass the array into a function.
+But, generally speaking, this won't work the way you want if you pass the array into a function^[Because when you pass an array to a function, you're actually just passing a pointer to the first element of that array, not the "entire" array.].

 Let's take a look at this trick.
 The basic idea is that you take the `sizeof` the array, and then divide that by the size of each element to get the length.
-For example, if an `int` is 4 bytes, and the array is 32 bytes long, there must be room for 32/4 or 8 `int`s in there.
+For example, if an `int` is 4 bytes, and the array is 32 bytes long, there must be room for $\displaystyle \frac{32}/{4}$ or $8$ `int`s in there.

 ``` {.c}
 int x[12];  // 12 ints